 Teach a youth team

-As a volunteer coaching football in Ghana, your afternoons will be dedicated to training a young team.
+As a volunteer coaching soccer in Ghana, your afternoons will be dedicated to training a young team.
 This will include working on:

 - Development of ball control

 - Game tactics

 Along with the local coaches, you will also discuss and work on match strategies and coordinate practice games.